 Group Health has defined a set of rights and responsibilities for members relating to care, information, conduct, and other issues.

-The Board of Trustees last updated the document outlining rights and responsibilities in June 2014.
+The Board of Trustees last updated the document outlining rights and responsibilities on Sept.
+14, 2015.

 Under "Additional Rights," learn about rights relating to information, retroactive denial of care previously authorized, participation in research, and access to new treatments.

 As a Group Health consumer, you have the right to: